jonathanpotter/test-public-github/README.md

-# test-public-github
+# Example Repository
-Use this to test connections from employer's internal network to external GitHub.
+This repository was used for testing the connection between an employer's internal network to external GitHub.